Roman Republic

 My additions: text in red and blue

 He pointed out (at p.
-44) that, in the 4th millennium BC, Uruk had apparently played a leading role in a commercial and trading network that involved other city-states across much of the territory that later belonged to Sargon’s empire, but observed that this so-called ‘Uruk Expansion’ was:
+44) that, in the 4th millennium BC, Uruk had apparently played a leading role in a commercial and trading network that involved other city-states across much of the territory that later belonged to Sargon’s empire: however, as he also pointed out, this so-called ‘Uruk Expansion’ was:

 1. “... emphatically not an empire, ... [albeit that it] was responsible for the establishment of the trading patterns and commercial routes existing later in the very same region.”